dskjal/comfyui-yolov8-simple/README.md

 Simple yolov8 comfyui plugin.
-This plugin adds Yolov8DetectionSegmentation node and ImageCompositeBlurredNode node.
+This plugin adds Yolov8DetectionSegmentation node and ImageCompositeBlurred node.

 Yolov8DetectionSegmentation detects and crops an input image.

-ImageCompositeBlurredNode blurs image borders and overlaps the image at target location.
+ImageCompositeBlurred blurs image borders and overlaps the image at target location.

 ## Install